 Continuously changing travel restrictions make it hard to those who need to travel to collect all the necessary information.
 Carrying a negative COVID-19 test certificate becomes more important and may the way to go in the near future.
-To make air travel safe airlines and governments want assurance that the passengers their are welcoming are healthy.
+Emergency test facilities have been set up around airports worldwide.
+To make air travel safe airlines and governments want assurance that the passengers they are welcoming are healthy.
 This is why the three global airlines alliances call for a unified approach for aviation recovery.

 American Airlines recently expanded its preflight testing program.
 In November, preflight testing will be available for all American flights to Belize, Grenada, St. Lucia and the Hawaiian Islands.

 In an attempt to assists passengers with collecting all the needed information prior to flying, American Airlines launched the ‘VeriFLY’ mobile app.
 Together with Daon, a company specialized in identity assurance, AA provides all the necessary information on the travel conditions relevant to a specific passenger.
 The app also checks whether the information and documents provided by the passengers is correct and in compliance with local authorities’ regulations.

 “Daon is honored to collaborate with American Airlines in the pursuit of a faster, safer, more seamless customer travel experience,” said Tom Grissen, CEO of Daon.
 “By leveraging our more than two decades of expertise, American Airlines customers will have immediate access to the most powerful and trusted identity technology on the market.”